 So, there can be no doubt that the new Labour government will seek an enhanced role for trade unions which for many in the private sector will be outside of their current ways of operating.
 This could prove to be a new dawn for those employers, and for the trade unions which seek recognition, and it will be interesting to see how this unfolds over time.

 The above outlines the key proposals of which employers should be aware.
-There are additional proposals that employers will also need to consider – Labour has also proposed to extend time limits for bringing Employment Tribunals claims to six months, to introduce a Single Enforcement Body and to apply a socioeconomic duty (akin to the public sector equality duty) to public bodies.
+There are additional proposals that employers will also need to consider – Labour has also proposed to extend time limits for bringing Employment Tribunals claims to six months, to introduce a Single Enforcement Body also known as a Fair Work Agency and to apply a socioeconomic duty (akin to the public sector equality duty) to public bodies.

-This will (clearly!) be a developing picture.
-We will continue to bring you updates and commentary as the new Labour government’s proposals in this area develop.
+This will (clearly!) be a developing picture and we will continue to bring you updates and commentary as the new Labour government’s ambitions unfold.

 If you would like to discuss how these proposals for employment law reforms might impact your business or any of the issues raised in this update, please contact Luke Bowery or your usual employment team contact.